pcah/pca-scaffold/docs/tutorial.md

 ```

-Here the project_slug is `my_package`, when you generate yours, it could be other name.
+Here the project_slug is `my-package`, when you generate yours, it could be other name.

 Also be noticed that there's `pyproject.toml` in this folder.
 This is the main configuration file of our project.